Pakistan: Religious groups seek amendment to sex change law | DW | 19.11.2021

 Transgender people face various challenges in Pakistan, and they are often harassed and sidelined by society

 The Jamaat-i-Islami (JI) party recently presented a bill in Pakistan's Senate to seek an amendment to the 2018 Transgender Persons (Protection of Rights) act.
-The Islamic group demands that a medical board be created to decide where a person is allowed to change their sex.
+The Islamic group demands that a medical board be created to decide under which circumstances a person is allowed to change their sex.

 The proposed bill seeks "a prohibition of gender reassignment surgeries or any other treatment to change genital features on the basis of any psychological disorder or gender dysphoria," according to Dawn newspaper.